geopython/pycsw/docs/administration.rst

 - If PostGIS is detected, the ``pycsw-admin.py`` script will create both a native geometry column and a WKT column, as well as a trigger to keep both synchronized
 - In case PostGIS gets disabled, pycsw will continue to work with the `WKT`_ column
 - In case of migration from plain PostgreSQL database to PostGIS, the spatial functions of PostGIS will be used automatically
-- When migrating from plain PostgreSQL database to PostGIS, in order to enable native geometry support, a "GEOMETRY" column named "wkb_geometry" needs to be created manually (along with the update trigger in ``pycsw.admin.setup_db``).
+- When migrating from plain PostgreSQL database to PostGIS, in order to enable native geometry support, a "GEOMETRY" column named "wkb_geometry" needs to be created manually (along with the update trigger in ``pycsw.core.repository.setup``).
 Also the native geometries must be filled manually from the `WKT`_ field.
 Next versions of pycsw will automate this process

 .. _custom_repository: